top of page

 Mentor North Board of Directors

-Mentor North receives additional and very active support from our Superior-based outreach committee members.
+Mentor North receives additional and very active support from our Superior-based Outreach and Fundraising Committee (OFC) members.

-The Mentor North Governance Committee is actively seeking new members for our Board of Directors.
+The Mentor North Governance Committee welcomes conversations with prospective board members and stewards a Board of Directors consisting of 5 to 15 members.
 We aim to have a diverse board with 1/3 representation from constituents (families/mentors), 1/3 from the business community, and 1/3 from stakeholders, such as youth-serving agencies and educators.
 We're looking for individuals with a wide range of professional and lived experience.

 Relevant skills may include but are not limited to non-profit management, youth development, marketing, fundraising, accounting, legal expertise, and event planning.
 Formal experience isn't necessary—we value diverse perspectives and active participation.
 Board terms are three years, requiring 4-8 hours per month, including one monthly meeting.
 Each member also serves on a subcommittee.
 If you're passionate about making a difference, please submit your application to Info@MentorNorth.org.
 Applications will be acknowledged within two business days, and the Governance Committee will review all candidates.
 Those elected will adhere to our Code of Ethics.
 Join us in shaping the future of Mentor North!